 Nikki Bollig, associate registrar

-(“CRES”) Student record data requests; student data reporting and outreach; determines and certifies athletic eligibility and veterans’ benefit eligibility.
+(“CRES”) Student record data requests; student data reporting and outreach; determines and certifies athletic eligibility.

 Application Development and Technical Services